NithyaParavasthu/Docks/Tool-Interations/monitoring-local-setup.md

               port:
                 number: 80
 ```
-Now apply this ingress with following command
+Now apply this ingress with the following command
 ```
 kubectl apply -f grafana-ingress.yaml -n monitoring
 ```

-To login to grafana, USER:admin
+To log in to Grafana, `USER`:`admin`
 We need the password.
 To get the password use the following command.
 ```
 kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo